wyfo/apischema/docs/conversions.md

 ```

 !!! note
-    Metadata are specified using `typing.Annotated`, but they can also be passed with `parameters_metadata` parameter; it takes a mapping of parameter names as key and mapped metadata as value.
+    Parameters metadata can be specified using `typing.Annotated`, or be passed with `parameters_metadata` parameter, which is a mapping of parameter names as key and mapped metadata as value.

 ## Object serialization — select only a subset of fields